brorson/MandelbrotExplorer/README.md

 --------------------------------------------------------------
 To run the explorer, just type "Mandelbrot" at the command line.
+The middle mouse button pans the image and the mouse wheel will zoom in and out.
+The other mouse buttons are disabled.
 The following command line args are optional:

 -N Number of iterations to use.
 Default is 8, but higher numbers (in